GuidesWikiWhat Is TDP, Factors, Overclocking & Guide

 Moving on, unlike TDP, a graphics card’s Total Graphics Power (TGP) is a more specific value.
 The TGP of a graphics card is the total power consumption of its Printed Circuit Board (PCB) without any cooling and lighting effects.[8]
 So, unlike the TDP, a general value, the TGP is more reasonable and precise.

-TGP values are important because every Add-in Board (AIB) partner utilizes different cooling and lighting methods.
+TGP values are essential because every Add-in Board (AIB) partner utilizes different cooling and lighting methods.
 Therefore, AIB partners use the same TGP values, as they don’t calculate the lighting and cooling elements.
 So, comparing various graphics cards, you will always see a separate TDP, TBP, and TGP value.

 While the TGP of a graphics card will be the same, its Total Board Power (TBP) will always differ based on different AIBs.
 Thus, we see the same TGP values amongst various AIBs but slightly different TBP values.